cwcowell/cwcowell.github.io/_posts/2019-12-13-python-first-language.md

 In my mind, Python is the obvious choice for a first language for almost anyone.
 The only glaring exceptions are people who learn a first language with a particular job in mind.
 If you're angling to become a database administrator, by all means start with SQL.
 If you want to work for a company that operates entirely on Windows, then C# or Visual Basic .NET are sensible places to start.
 But if you're just curious about programming and want to learn the fundamentals, there's no better way to start than by picking up a Python book, downloading a Python-aware IDE, and jumping in.

-There's one other option I should discuss.
+There's one other option I should mention.
 [Scratch](https://scratch.mit.edu) is a purely graphical language that teaches you to program by dragging and snaping together shapes instead of typing commands.
 In all honesty, this is a *fantastic* way to learn how to program, and 95% of what you learn with Scratch will apply directly to Python or any of the other languages in the TIOBE list.
 The problem with Scratch is that it's geared toward kids.
 Adults might be turned off by the bright colors and graphical approach, thinking that it must be a toy language.
 They're right in the sense that Scratch isn't used in professional settings because it only runs in a browser, but they're absolutely wrong to think that Scratch is a watered down way to learn about programming.

 If you can get past the kid-focused look and feel, I strongly recommend that novice programmers learn the basics from Scratch and then move on to Python to put those basics into use with a more traditional language.
 You'll be amazed how much easier it is to learn Python (or any language) if you're already comfortable with Scratch.